List of Homeland characters: Helen Walker

 Played by Afton Williamson, Helen Walker is the wife of Tom Walker.
-Aware of his terrorist affiliations, Helen Walker initially agrees to cooperate with the CIA to apprehend her husband Tom.
+After learning of Tom's terrorist affiliations, Helen initially agrees to cooperate with the CIA to apprehend her husband.
 However, at a critical moment, she tips off Tom, allowing him to narrowly escape.

 Maggie Mathison

 Played by Amy Hargreaves, Margaret "Maggie" Mathison is Carrie Mathison's sister.
 Maggie is usually the person that Carrie goes to for support when having personal problems.
 As a medical doctor (though not a psychiatrist), Maggie secretly obtains medication for Carrie to control her bipolar disorder.
 Maggie also strives to remain in touch with her family, letting her and Carrie's father Frank stay in her home, and herself having a husband and two kids.

-Once Carrie gives birth to her daughter, Frannie, Maggie is largely responsible for taking care of the child, given Carrie's enduring commitment to her intelligence work.
-Carrie and Frannie move in with Maggie after Carrie is fired from her job at the White House.
-However, Carrie's increasing inability to look after her child, as well as the repeated trauma to which she exposes Frannie because of her field work, leaves Maggie no choice but to seek custody of Frannie.
-At the custody hearing, Carrie accepts an agreement allowing her to see Frannie every other weekend.
+In season 4, once Carrie gives birth to her daughter, Franny, Maggie is largely responsible for taking care of the child, given Carrie's enduring commitment to her intelligence work.
+Maggie calls Carrie while she is in Islamabad to tell her that their father Frank has died of a stroke, and organizes a memorial for him that Carrie and several colleagues attend.

+In season 7, Carrie and Franny move in with Maggie after Carrie is fired from her job at the White House.
+However, Carrie's increasing inability to look after her child, as well as the repeated trauma to which she exposes Franny because of her field work, leaves Maggie no choice but to seek custody of Franny.
+At the custody hearing, Carrie accepts an agreement allowing her to see Franny every other weekend.

 Latif Bin Walid

-Played by Alok Tewari, Latif Bin Walid is the majordomo for Prince Farid who was an agent for Abu Nazir.
+Played by Alok Tewari, Latif Bin Walid is the majordomo for Prince Farid who is an agent of Abu Nazir.

 Raqim Faisel

-Played by Omid Abtahi, Raqim Faisel, along with his girlfriend Aileen Morgan, are low-level al-Qaeda operatives living in the United States.
+Played by Omid Abtahi, Raqim Faisel, along with his girlfriend Aileen Morgan, is a low-level al-Qaeda operative living in the United States.
 He is a professor at Bryden University in Washington D.C.
 As part of an al-Qaeda plot, Morgan and Faisel are assigned to purchase a house within sniper range of a Marine One landing pad.
 The CIA discovers the house, sending them on the run.
 Faisel is murdered by unknown assailants while he and Aileen are hiding out at a motel.